kita85/spotify-api-exercise/README.md

 # SpotifyApiExercise
 This application utilizes the Spotify Web API to query information about a song, artist, or album.
 The intent of this project is to provide a working example of a REST API utilizing Angular 8 and PHP 7.
 A simple PHP script is used to request an access token by encoding the developers public and privtate key and posting it to the provided api endpoint.
-Once the token is obtained, it is returned to the front-end which can now query the necessary data via https POST services and an HTML form.
+Once the token is obtained, it is returned to the front-end which can now query the necessary data via https GET services and an HTML form.
 The front-end also controls a timeout script to renew the token every 3600s which prevents the token from expiring and the user experiencing errors.

 ![Screenshot](https://github.com/kita85/spotify-api-exercise/blob/develop/ss1.png?raw=true)